MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 We are currently using a mixed approach where they balance time between real world systems and synthetic problems.
 It has it's pro's and it's cons.

-## Catch up reguarly

-Agree on a metric for measuring your grads learning pace at the start of the process and commit to using it every week (e.g. if we had looked at a graph of learning zones each week we would have been able to easily see whether to push more info in or back off)

-Define the structure of weekly catchups early - we didn’t have a strong structure to these and so they became a bit wishy-washy towards the end.

-## There is no secret formula
+## These are the tools I'm aware of right now, there are more...

+These are the tools I'm aware of right now.
+I don't believe there is a one way to do this.

-Unfortunately there is no formula.
-Every person is different and so the approach taken needs to be customized
+* Every person is different and so the approach taken needs to be customized

 The power behind effective mentors is they adapt to the needs of their mentee.
-The more tools a mentor has, the more able they are to adapt to their mentees needs
+The more tools a mentor has, the more able they are to adapt to their mentees needs.

+The more experience you have

+## You grow through mentoring others

+Going back to blooms... mentoring reinforces your own learning and growth to ultimately help you produce new or original work.

+It gives meaning to life, having an impact on someone else can be an extremely fulfilling experience.

+Would love to have your insights.